peterljq/Telegram-Bot-Agony-Bot/README.md

 For your convenience, please download all the file in a packed zip and then unzip it.

+Remember to change the API number in user2.py to your own unique series. **__DO NOT__** directly run user2.py which will use my API number and cause unnecessary inconvenience.

-Run **user2.py** and then see the command window reporting the status of MySQL database.
-Your desktop or local sever provider should be conected to Internet and installed with MySQL benchmark correctcly.
+After getting your own Telegram API number from **Bot Father**, run **user2.py** and then see the command window reporting the status of MySQL database.
+Your desktop or local sever provider should be conected to Internet and installed with **MySQL benchmark** correctcly.

+Edit **publish.py** with messages that you want to publish to all the bot followers on the telegram.
+Run that file to publish.

-Find 'Agony Bot' on Telegram and press 'Start'.
-Now you can enjoy the anonymous chat/interactions with your friends.
+Find 'Agony Bot' on Telegram and now press 'Start'.
+You can enjoy the anonymous chat/interactions with your friends.

+***
-Claim: This project is currently under development.
-Python codes are contributed by our Team, which consists 5 players: **Chen Taoyu, Yang Jingyi, Guo Mukun, Chen Feiyu and Luo Jinqi**.
-Please feel free to report any bugs you find.
+Claim: Conducted by the School of Computer Science and Engineering in Nanyang Technological University, the general assessment and grading of this project is finished.
+Python codes are contributed by our Team, which consists 5 players: **`Chen Taoyu`**, **`Yang Jingyi`**, **`Guo Mukun`**, **`Chen Feiyu`** and **`Luo Jinqi`**.
+Please feel free to report any bug you find.